amunoz124/Disney-Character-App/README.md

 <!-- (This is a comment) INSTRUCTIONS: Go through this page and fill out any **bolded** entries with their correct values.-->

-# AND101 Project 6 - CYOAPI Part 2: RecyclerView Edition
+# AND101 Project 7 - CYOAPI Part 3: Beautified

 Submitted by: Andy Munoz

-Time spent: 5 hours spent in total
+Time spent: 2 hours spent in total

 ## Summary

-Disney Character app is an android app that displays a scrollable list of characters from the Disney API.
+Disney Character App is an android app that shows disney characters using the Disney API.

-If I had to describe this project in three (3) emojis, they would be: :sweat: :joy: :astonished:
+If I had to describe this project in three (3) emojis, they would be: :satisfied: :joy: :sleepy:

 ## Application Features